|Net Worth:||$8 Million|

 |Occupation:||Chess Grandmaster, Youtuber, Actor|

-Sven Magnus Øen Carlsen, simply known as Magnus Carlsen, is a top-tier chess player from Norway who has made his way to fame being rated as a chess grandmaster at the age of 13, the highest-ranked player in the world at age of 19, and the World Chess Champion in classical and rapid at the age of 22.
-Gaining these prestigious titles and achievements in the chess industry has brought Carlsen’s net worth to $8 million as of 2021.
+Sven Magnus Øen Carlsen, simply known as Magnus Carlsen, is a top-tier chess player from Norway who has made his way to fame being rated as a chess grandmaster at the age of 13, the highest-ranked player in the world at age of 19, and the World Chess Champion at the age of 22.
+Gaining these prestigious titles and achievements in the chess industry has brought Carlsen’s net worth to $8 million as of 2022.

 How Did Magnus Carlsen Become Rich?